marcoschwartz/aREST_UI/README.md

 ## Overview

 aREST UI is an embedded UI for the aREST framework.
 Currently works with the Arduino Mega & Arduino Due with the CC3000 WiFi chip, the WiFi shield, and the Ethernet shield.
-It works as well with the WildFire v3 board.
+It works as well with the Arduino Zero with the WiFi 101 shield, and with the Arduino MKR1000 board.

 It also works with the ESP8266 WiFi chip.